 Scholarships and Fellowships

-2015/16 American Council of Learned Societies (ACLS), African Humanities Program, Fellowship
+2015 - 16: American Council of Learned Societies (ACLS), African Humanities Program Fellow.

-2014 CAA-Getty International Fellowship, travel to CAA conference and Williamstown, Massachusetts, USA.
+2014: CAA-Getty International Fellow, for CAA conference and Williamstown, Massachusetts trip.

-2010 Omooba Yemisi Adedoyin Shyllon Art Foundation (OYASAF) Fellowship, Lagos, Nigeria.
+2010: Omooba Yemisi Adedoyin Shyllon Art Foundation (OYASAF) Fellow, Lagos.

 Exhibition Prizes and Artist Residencies

-2006 Woman of the Year Award in the “Art” category – Rhodes Amnesty International.
+2006: Woman of the Year Award, "Art” category, Rhodes Amnesty International.

-2006 Winner of ABSA L’Atelier, Gerard Sekoto Prize, three-month residency at Internationale Cite Des Arts, Paris, France.
+2006: Winner of ABSA L’Atelier, Gerard Sekoto Prize, three-month residency at Internationale Cite Des Arts, Paris.

-1998 Vaal Show Abstract Work Exhibition, Third Prize, Vaal Triangle.
+1998: Third Prize, Vaal Abstract Work Exhibition, Vaal Triangle.